Sequence ViewsSequence ViewsViews

 - easy to produce dangling views, because we have to manually track lifetimes to ensure that no view outlives its target

-- even if the memory owner is still alive, it might invalidate the memory which a view is referring to
+- even if the memory owner is still alive, it might invalidate the memory that a view is referring to

 std::string str1 = "Text";